Directus vs Strapi : Comparing the headless CMS features

 2.1 Migrating from an existing CMS / database: Directus ✅

-In constract, Strapi requires modelling the existing database schema into Strapi’s schema.json format and then writing custom code to migrate data into the database schema Strapi builds based on the schema.json we created.
-This makes migrating an existing data-setup into Strapi more time & effort consuming.
+In contrast, Strapi requires modeling the existing database schema into Strapi’s schema.json format and then writing custom code to migrate data into the database schema Strapi builds based on the schema.json we created.
+This makes migrating an existing data setup into Strapi more time-and effort-consuming.

 2.2 CMS framework lock-in: Directus ✅